If you're ready to make the big move, figuring out when to put your home on the market can be tricky.

 For example, do you have an older property in which the bathroom is downstairs?
 Is there a right of way through the land your home sits on?

 The conveyancing process also typically takes longer for leasehold properties than for freehold ones, which is something to bear in mind.

 If you think your home may take longer to sell, consider putting it on the market sooner.

 How price-sensitive are you?

-While everyone wants to get as much as possible for their home, it is worth thinking about whether you have enough wiggle room to reduce the asking price if you need to make a quick sale.
+While everyone wants to get as much as possible for their home, it's worth thinking about whether you have enough wiggle room to reduce the asking price if you need to make a quick sale.

-If you are prepared to accept a discounted offer and there are no obvious factors likely to put off potential buyers, you can probably afford to delay listing your home until you have found a property you want to buy.
+If you're prepared to accept a discounted offer and there are no obvious factors likely to put off potential buyers, you can probably afford to delay listing your home until you've found a property you want to buy.